rishiselvakumaran98/3081_S21-iter2/labs/lab10_project_intro/README.md

 ---

+0. Copy the additional project files from the lab directory to the project directory. `drone.h` should go to `project/include` and `drone.cc` should go to `project/src`.

 1. Open the **README.md** file in the top-level of your repo/shared-upstream

 2. Follow the instructions to run the Drone Delivery System